-Using pooled data from 2012 and 2013, the public health observatory calculated rates and ratios between first attendance and follow up for all mental health outpatients.
+Using pooled data from 2012 and 2013, the public health observatory calculated rates and ratios between first attendance and follow up for all mental health outpatients (see figure 53 and table 28).
 Ashford and Thanet are the CCGs with the largest ratio of first attendance to follow up attendance at outpatients.
-Figure 53 shows the variations of care regardless of level of need.
+There (figure 53) are variations of care regardless of level of need.
 This may indicate either: